liman4u/wunderfleet/readme.md

  - Enter `php artisan migrate` to run migration (Dump of database is also found in database/dumps)
  - Run tests with `./vendor/bin/phpumit`
  - Open localhost:8000 or 127.0.0.1:8000 to view app

+ # Possible Performance Optiomatizations

+ 1- Profile Queries - by using Debug Bar , will allow you to see what queires are invoked

+ 2- Minify and combine css and javascript -  allows to lower request from website

+ 3- Use New Relic - provides deep insight into what’s happening in your Laravel application.
+This will allow You to find memory leaks, slow queries etc.

+ # Things that could have been done better

+ 1- Testing frontend with Laravel Dusk

 # Screenshots
 #### Home Page - Step 1